-- 1. Anyone seeing an intruder in, or entering, the building must make a general announcement to the entire building over the building's telephone/PA system ~ (if a student sees the intruder they must immediately inform the nearest adult).
-The announcement should be, "INTRUDER IN THE BUILDING" and give the specific location where the intruder was spotted and a description. - 2.
-Anyone/everyone who is able must call 911 on any phone/device available to them when it is safe for them to do so (i.e., after evacuation or after a barricaded lockdown).
-They must tell the 911 operator there is an intruder in the building and the specific location where the intruder was spotted.
+- 1. Anyone seeing an intruder in, or entering the building must make a general announcement to building over the building's telephone/public address system (if a student sees the intruder they must immediately inform the nearest adult).
+The announcement should be, "Intruder in the building" and give the specific location of where the intruder was observed and a description of the intruder. - 2.
+Anyone/everyone who is able must call 911 on any phone/device available to them when it is safe for them to do so (i.e., after evacuation or after a barricaded lockdown is completed.
+They must tell 911 there is an intruder in the building and which specific building.
 911 will contact the district office to inform them of the incident.
-The district office will contact the all other district facilities and instruct them to go into a shelter in place. - 3.
-After the announcement, "INTRUDER IN THE BUILDING" is made, every adult must make a decision (as per training) for themselves and all students they are supervising- given the location of the intruder, is it safer to immediately evacuate the building or go into a barricaded lockdown in the room.
-Students and adults in the hallways or restrooms must decide if it is safer to immediately evacuate the building or go into the nearest room and join a barricaded lockdown depending on the location of the intruder.
-Students and adults outside of the building must not go back into the building.
-They should immediately proceed to the rally point or nearest safe location if unable to safely get to the determined rally point (identified below).

-- 4. If immediate evacuation is determined to be the safest option, everyone must move to the nearest safe exit of any kind (which may include first floor windows) and then proceed to the rally point (identified below). - 5.
-If a barricaded lockdown is determined to be the safest option, (locked) doors must be immediately closed and barricaded.
+The district office will contact all other buildings and instruct them to go into a shelter in place.
+If the intruder is in the district office, 911 will contact the other buildings and instruct them to go into a shelter in place. - 3.
+After the announcement, "Intruder in the building" is made, every adult must make a decision (as per training) for themselves and all students they are supervising given the location of the intruder, is it safer to immediately evacuate the building or go into a barricaded lockdown in the room.
+Students and adults in the hallways or restrooms must decide if it is safer to immediately evacuate or go into the nearest room and a barricaded lockdown depending on the location of the intruder.
+Students and adults outside the building must not go back into the building, they should immediately proceed to the rally point. - 4.
+If immediate evacuation is determined to be the safest option, everyone must move to the nearest safe exit of any kind (which may include first floor windows) and then proceed to the "rally" point for their building (identified below). - 5.
+If a barricaded lockdown is determined to be the safest option, doors must immediately be closed and barricaded.
 Lights must be turned off and everyone in the room must disperse throughout the room but away from the door.
-The door must be then barricaded (as per training).
-If possible, safe evacuation from the room/building through first floor windows or any other means should be done throughout the lockdown.
-If, at any point, it is verified that the intruder has moved to a location which now allows for safe evacuation, evacuation should be done immediately.
-The ultimate goal is to safely evacuate the building when possible. - 6.
+If possible, safe evacuation from the room through windows or any other means should be done throughout the lockdown.
+If, at any point, it is verified that the intruder has moved to a location which now allows for a safe evacuation, evacuation must be done immediately.
+The ultimate goal is to safely evacuate the building. - 6.
 If the intruder breaches the door, all people in the room must employ any counter measures possible (as per training) which includes constant movement, screaming/loud noises, throwing objects, and swarming (for adults and older students).
-If the intruder does not breach the door and safe evacuation is not possible, everyone must remain in the room and remain in the barricaded lockdown until emergency services arrives and positively identifies themselves.
+If the intruder does not breach the door and safe evacuation is not possible, everyone must stay in the room and remain locked down until emergency services arrives and positively identifies themselves.

-Building Rally Point(s) Proceed to and Dismiss from High School Our Lady of Lourdes Church Faith UM Church via bus McCall Faith UM Church (rear entrance) Our Lady of Lourdes Church via bus Lyter Rear of LL field Press Box, then escorted to Our Lady of Lourdes Church Faith UM Church via bus Loyalsock Southeast corner of the soccer field Our Lady of Lourdes Church via Valley closest to the woods (SOUTH) or Tree line at edge of northern end of Staff Parking Lot (NORTH) bus
+Building Rally Point Proceed to and Dismiss From High School Our Lady of Lourdes Church Faith United Church via busses McCall Faith United Church (rear entrance) Our Lady of Lourdes Church via busses Lyter Rear of LL Press Box, then proceed Faith United Church via busses • to Our Lady of Lourdes Church

+Loyalsock Valley Identified Neighboring House Our Lady of Lourdes Church via buses